jpshlima/systems_notebooks/README.md

 # applied_notebooks
-Python and Octave scripts and database for paper 'User-level Handover Decision Making Based on Machine Learning Algorithms'.
+The scripts written as Jupyter notebooks (.ipynb) and database for paper 'User-level Handover Decision Making Based on Machine Learning Algorithms' are found in this repository.
 Authors:
 - João Paulo S. H. Lima
 - Matheus H. A. Miranda